How Long Does a Building Inspection Take?

 Traditional reporting (2–5 business days)

-Inspectors using traditional methods — a clipboard or printed checklist on site, then typing up the report in the office using a word processor — typically deliver reports in 2-5 business days.
-The on-site inspection might take 2-3 hours, but the report writing can take another 2-4 hours.
-With a busy inspector handling multiple inspections per day, the report queue can extend the delivery timeline.
+Inspectors using traditional methods — a clipboard or printed checklist on site, then typing up the report in the office — typically deliver reports in two to five business days.
+The on-site inspection might take two to three hours, but report writing can take another two to four hours.
+With a busy inspector handling multiple inspections per day, the queue can extend the delivery timeline further.

 Modern digital reporting (same day to next business day)

-Inspectors using building inspection software or an inspection app can deliver reports significantly faster — often on the same day as the inspection.
+Inspectors using building inspection software or a dedicated inspection app can deliver reports significantly faster — often on the same day as the inspection.

-With InspectPro, the inspector captures all data — photos, observations, measurements, and defect ratings — directly into the app during the on-site inspection.
-The report is assembled in real time as the inspection progresses.
+With purpose-built tools, the inspector captures all data — photos, observations, measurements, and defect ratings — directly into the app during the on-site inspection.
+The report assembles in real time as the inspection progresses.
 When the inspector finishes on site, the report is essentially complete.
-A quick review and the report can be sent to the client within hours.
+A quick review and it can be sent to the client within hours.

 For buyers working to tight conditional deadlines, same-day reporting can be the difference between meeting and missing your inspection condition date.